 |Is there a procedure in place for issuing PPE supplies?|

 |Does the procedure include what measures are to be taken if a worker consistently requests new PPE?|

 |Is there a PPE issue form to document what PPE a worker has requested?|

 |Is there a register in place to document how much and what types of PPE a worker has asked for and how frequently they have requested it?|

 |Are frequent audits of PPE supplies being conducted?|

-If a certain type of PPE has being identified unnecessary for a worker to complete a task, it should be refused, unless they can clarify why it is appropriate.
+If a certain type of PPE has been identified as not being necessary for a worker to complete a task, then it should be refused (unless the worker can clarify why it is appropriate).